European return awaits?

 When Jesus left Portugal for the first time in 2018, he did so having spent six years with Benfica and three seasons with Lisbon rivals Sporting.
 Such job security is certainly not routine in Brazil, where previous coach Braga had lasted just six matches of the new season.
 Jesus needed a strong start and a sensational 6-1 win over Goias in front of a packed home crowd was the perfect way to announce his arrival.

 The optimism was short-lived.
-Less than two weeks later Flamengo had been knocked out of the Brazilian Cup, held to a draw by Corinthians in the league and suffered a catastrophic 2-0 defeat to 10-man Emelec in Ecuador in the first leg of the Copa Libertadores.
+Less than two weeks later Flamengo had been knocked out of the Brazilian Cup, held to a draw by Corinthians in the league and suffered a catastrophic 2-0 defeat to 10-man Emelec in Ecuador in the first leg of the Copa Libertadores knockout stage.
 The South American equivalent of the Champions League became an obsession for Flamengo over recent decades; losing to Emelec was not acceptable.

 The knives were out for Jesus.
 He incurred the wrath of media pundits during the post-match analysis, one of whom mocked his decision-making during the game by comparing him unfavourably with a Brazilian cartoon character, while angry fans arrived at the team hotel after the match to make their feelings known over what was widely regarded as a disastrous showing.